Empathy and Emotional Intelligence (EQ) in Management: 17 Ways to Demonstrate Leadership That Connects

 Reflecting on your strengths and weaknesses means a manager regularly assessing personal strengths and areas for improvement.
 Reflecting on your strengths and weaknesses enhances self-awareness and personal growth.
 Reflecting on your strengths and weaknesses helps managers lead more effectively.
 Managers who reflect on performance continuously improve.
 Reflecting on your strengths and weaknesses improves leadership skills and team respect.

-Richard Boyatzis and Annie McKee’s (2008) research emphasizes that leaders who regularly reflect on strengths and weaknesses, especially in terms of emotional responses, manage the team more effectively.
+Richard Boyatzis and Annie McKee’s in 2008 research emphasizes that leaders who regularly reflect on strengths and weaknesses, especially in terms of emotional responses, manage the team more effectively.
 This reflective process enables leaders to leverage emotional strengths while working on areas where emotional strengths are more reactive or less effective..
 Lack of reflection, in contrast, hinders growth.
 Reflecting on strengths and weaknesses aids in understanding non-verbal communication.

 15. Understand and Address Non-Verbal Communication